Proto-Cushitic language

 Proto-Cushitic is the reconstructed proto-language common ancestor of the Cushitic language family.
 Its words and roots are not directly attested in any written works, but have been reconstructed through the comparative method, which finds regular similarities between languages not explained by coincidence or word-borrowing, and extrapolates ancient forms from these similarities.

 There is no consensus regarding the exact location of the Proto-Cushitic homeland; Christopher Ehret hypothesizes that it may have originated in the Red Sea Hills.
 The Cushitic languages are a branch of the broader Afroasiatic macro-family.

 Historical settings

 Christopher Ehret argues for a unified Proto-Cushitic language in the Red Sea Hills as far back as the Early Holocene.
 Based on onomastic evidence, the Medjay and the Blemmyes of northern Nubia are believed to have spoken Cushitic languages related to the modern Beja language.
-Less certain are hypotheses which propose that Cushitic languages were spoken by the people of the C-Group culture in northern Nubia, or the people of the Kerma culture in southern Nubia.
+Less certain are hypotheses which propose that Cushitic languages were spoken by the people of the C-Group culture in northern Nubia, or the people of the Kerma culture to the south.
+According to Peter Behrens and Marianne Bechaus-Gerst, linguistic evidence indicate that the Kerma peoples spoke Afroasiatic languages of the Cushitic branch.

+The well-known funerary autobiography inscribed in the tomb of Harkhuf (a high official during Egypt's Sixth Dynasty) describes the arrival of a pygmy or dwarf, a figure whose name or designation in Egyptian appears to have roots in Cushitic linguistic sources.
+Egyptian records from the reign of Djedkare Isesi onward link the Land of Punt to the trade of myrrh and pygmies.
+However, it is unclear if the terms for these imports are native Puntite, intermediary, or trade-based Wanderwörter.
+While the limited lexical evidence prevents a definitive identification of the Puntite language, it remains consistent with Cushitic and/or Ethio-Semitic origins.